Muhammad Amin Asiyalav: Family and name

 He was born in 1818 at the Gonoda region of Dagestan.
 His father was Honodiyaw Hajji, and his mother was Asiya.
 According to Imam Shamil, his father named him "Asiyalav Muhammad" meaning "Muhammad of Asiya".

 Imam Shamil, when writing to him in Arabic, addressed him as "ila Muhammaduna al-amin" (to our loyal Muhammad).
 The Circassians and Russians misunderstood these letters, and referred to him as "Muhammad Amin", believing Amin was his surname.
 Amin later adopted this name.

 Youth and education

 After the death of his father at the age of 11, Amin began to lead a wandering lifestyle and indulged in teaching and learning.
 He studied the Quran and traveled from village to village.
+He learned Arabic, Persian, Russian and some Dagestan languages.
 His first teacher was Diet-Bek, the judge of his village.
 His second teacher was Abdalrahman al-Sughuri.
 He also briefly went to Circassia, but returned to Dagestan in the 1830s.